robertgerstner/website/docs/index.md

 # Activity

 ## Publications

+-**[2025-06-05]** My new paper coming out of my undergraduate thesis work with Prof. [Mahi Singh](https://physics.uwo.ca/~msingh/), in collaboration with Prof. [Richard Haglund]'s group at Vanderbilt University, and completed by my collaborator Qingzhou Meng after my departure, is now available [online](https://my.vanderbilt.edu/richardhaglund/) as an accepted manuscript by Physica Scripta.

 - **[2025-02-10]** A significantly updated version of our many-body localization (MBL) manuscript is now on the [arXiv](https://arxiv.org/abs/2401.08031).
 We now believe we have strong analytical evidence for a lack of MBL in the disordered Heisenberg and mixed-field Ising models, and open a new avenue towards further studies of MBL via operator growth.